A new magnitude--redshift relation based on Type Ia supernovae: Results

 Table~\ref{table:q0j0_regions} lists the $q_0$ values for the deep-field regions.
-The values measured using the empirical relation are consistent within 1.5\,$\sigma$ and lower than zero by more than 4.8\,$\sigma$.
-For each region, the $q_0$ value is consistent with those obtained using the flat $\Lambda$CDM and flat Pad\'e models, also listed in Table~\ref{table:q0j0_regions}.
+The values measured using the empirical relation are consistent within 1.6\,$\sigma$ and lower than zero by more than 4.8\,$\sigma$ (99.9998\% confidence).
 These results indicate that the Universe is undergoing accelerated expansion in a statistically consistent manner across all eight deep-field regions, under the assumption that the large-scale densities in these regions are independent of the comoving radial coordinate.